geomob/geomob-website/_posts/2020-03-26-mar-26th-geomob-muc-details.markdown

 **Interested in speaking at a #geomobMUC?**

-Send an email to abhishek.adams@gmail.com
+Send an email to karen.geomobmuc@gmail.com or abhishek.adams@gmail.com

 {% include geomob_background.html %}